thepembeweb/cloud-devops-app/README.md

 # Cloud DevOps Nanodegree Capstone Project

 > This project demonstrates a CI/CD pipeline for a micro services application with rolling deployment.
-In addition, it also demonstrates Continuous Integration steps that include typographical checking e.g linting and unit tests.
+In addition, it also demonstrates Continuous Integration steps that include typographical checking like linting and unit tests.

 The tasks involved included:
 * Working in AWS